 There is a clear difference in looks between the Command and Phase, and some of those looks have tumbled into function.
 Like its predecessor, the Command is a sub $200 hybrid that wants to grace your wrist with both beauty and function.

-Read this: The best hybrids watches of 2018
+Read this: The best hybrids watches

 However, the Command is entering a world filled with great-looking hybrids.
 Many of them are from Fossil itself, which has seemingly made churning great looking, functional hybrids look easy.

 So could the Command commandeer your attention away from its cousins?
 And how has Misfit used its resources to progress on what it did with the Phase last year?
 Read on to find out.

 When coming from the Phase, the first thing you notice about the Command is that Fossil's influence has grown.
 Specifically, it's clear that Misfit looked at the Skagen Hagen Connected and took some influence from that design to craft the command.

 Rather than offer an extremely minimalist phase, Misfit has opted to add in a bunch of features to give you even more information.
 There are now many more markings around the satin aluminum watch face.
 On the right side, there are markings for dates of the month, while on the left there are markings for the days of the week.

 Down near the bottom of the face there's a subdial with a whole bunch of information.
 On the right, the subdial lists types of notifications.
 There are also two buttons on the side of the Command, and when you tap the top button the red hand in the subdial will show you which smart feature you're currently using.